Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Accessed when the player selects "Level Select" in the game scene start page.

-- Show different button corresponding to diffeent levels
+- Show different button corresponding to different levels
 - Permits the player to select a level equal to or below the saved level.
 - Default settings with a score of 0 and 3 hearts to maintain fairness for highscore purposes.